BrianLesko/embedding-ai/readme.md

 - `scikit-learn`: for comparing the similarity of two embeddings
 - `openai`: for creating the text embeddings
 - `plotly`: for plotting
+- `tiktoken`: for tokenizing text, needed for OpenAI embeddings

 &nbsp;